TheMannu/Technology-Topics-Quick-Reference/Monitoring.md

 1. **Data Retrieval Worker:**
    - Fetches data from target resources via HTTP endpoints.
    - Uses exporters to convert data to HTTP format if endpoints are unavailable.

+2. **TSDB (Time-Series Database):**
+   - Stores metrics collected by the data retrieval worker.
+   - Makes data available to HTTP servers for user access.